tracehound/tracehound/docs/rfc/0002-Argos.md

 | Retry          | None             |
 | Backpressure   | Drop on overflow |

-> Sentinel MUST NOT depend on any specific signal transport.
+> argos MUST NOT depend on any specific signal transport.
-> Signal transport MUST be replaceable without affecting Sentinel semantics.
+> Signal transport MUST be replaceable without affecting argos semantics.
 > Consumers MUST treat each BehavioralSignal as independent, even if delivered in batches.

 ### Transport Examples (Non-Normative)